common-workflow-language/user_guide/src/faq.md

 ## Rename an output file

-This example shows how you can change the name of an output file from the default name given to it by a tool:
+This example demonstrates how to change the name of an output file from the default name given to it by a tool:

 ```yaml